-If you own a home with equity, you have three ways to borrow money against the value of your home: a home equity loan or home equity line of credit, or doing a cash-out refinance.
+If you own a home with equity, you have three ways to borrow money against the value of your home: a home equity loan, home equity line of credit or a cash-out refinance.

-For homeowners, these options will most likely offer the lowest interest rates, but they’re also the riskiest, because your home is the collateral — something you own that your lender can take if you don’t pay off the loan.
+For homeowners, these options will most likely offer the lowest interest rates.
+But they’re also the riskiest, because your home is the collateral — something you own that your lender can take if you don’t pay off the loan.

 The world of debt collections and creditors can be confusing, intimidating and sometimes even illegal.
-There’s a common misconception, for example, that someone can take your house or you can go to jail for not making your payments.
-But credit card debt is unsecured civil debt, meaning no one can put you in jail or take your house for not paying it.
+There’s a common misconception, for example, that someone can take your house or you can go to jail for not making your credit card payments.
+But credit card debt is unsecured debt, meaning no one can put you in jail or take your house if you don’t pay it.

-If you’re being harassed by creditors or have circumstances that make your debt repayment confusing, don’t give up before finding out what options you have for assistance.
+If you’re being harassed by creditors or have circumstances that make your debt repayment confusing, don’t give up before finding out your options for assistance.

 Debt Management Program

-A debt management program pays your creditor for you to ensure you stay current on your debt payments.
+A debt management program pays your creditors for you to ensure you stay current on your debt payments.
 Your credit score may even improve during the program.
-But if you miss a payment, you can be dropped, and you’ll lose all the benefits you gained.
+But if you miss a monthly payment, you can be dropped, and you’ll lose all the benefits you gained.